smach/rmiscutils/README.md

 *strings.to.ordered.factors()* -- turn a vector of character strings into an ordered factor, keeping the original order.
 Helpful if x-axis order is important when visualizing data.

+*unlibrary* -- because it can be difficult to remember that detach("package:mypackagename", unload=TRUE) or unloadNamespace("mypackagename") are the opposites of library("mypackagename").

 To see a complete list of available function and links to their help files, run

 ``` r